Chances of Going to Jail for 2nd DUI in California

 You must contact a lawyer as soon as you are arrested.
-If a person has their license revoked, they can no longer drive anywhere and must rely on ride-sharing, public transportation, or the kindness of others.
+If a person’s license is revoked, they can no longer drive anywhere and must rely on ride-sharing public transportation or the kindness of others.

 Beating a 2nd DUI in California